majek/idea/site/033-bpf/main.md

 The BPF bytecode
 --------------------------

-In essence Tcpdump asks kernel to execute a simple program for it, within the kernel context.
-This might sound risky, but actually it's not.
+In essence Tcpdump asks the kernel to execute a simple program for it, within the kernel context.
+This might sound risky, but it's actually not.
 Before executing the BPF bytecode kernel ensures that it's safe:

 - All the jumps are only forward, which guarantees that there aren't